 Following the initial in-take interview, the Director of Student Conduct & Community Standards will assess whether the alleged behavior may be a violation of the Code.
-If a determination is made that a violation of the Code may have occurred, the Complainant(s) and the Accused Student(s) will be contacted by the Director of Student Conduct & Community Standards no more than five (5) business days after receiving the completed Allegation of an Off-Campus Violation of the Cavalla international University Student Code of Conduct form or the Request for Resolution of an Alleged Violation of the Student Code of Conduct form.
-Both the Complainant(s) and the Accused Student(s) are expected to respond within forty-eight (48) hours of being contacted by the Director of Student Conduct & Community Standards.
+If a determination is made that a violation of the Code may have occurred, the Complainant(s) and the Accused Student(s) will be contacted by the Director of Student Conduct & Community Standards no more than five (5) business days after receiving the completed Allegation of an Off-Campus Violation of the Cavalla international University Student Code of Conduct form or the Request for Resolution of an Alleged Violation of the Student (s) are expected to respond within forty-eight (48) hours of being contacted by the Director of Student Conduct & Community Standards.
 However, if the Accused Student(s) fails to respond within five (5) business days of the date of the communication, the Director of Student Conduct & Community Standards will proceed with scheduling and convening a hearing to resolve the matter.

 After each individual is contacted by the Director of Student Conduct & Community Standards, both the Complainant(s) and the Accused Student(s) will be required to submit individual written Incident Statements outlining the events and/or incidences that led to the complaint that is now before the Director of Student Conduct & Community Standards.
-This written account of the incident must be submitted to the Director of Student Conduct & Community Standards no later than five (5) business days of speaking and/or meeting with the Director of Student Conduct & Community Standards.
-Upon written request to the Director of Student Conduct & Community Standards, the Complainant(s) and/or the Accused Student(s) may request that their full written account be submitted to University Police so that it may be substituted for their incident statement.
-The Incident Statements of the Complainant(s) and Accused(s) will be shared with both parties, upon written consent of both parties.
+This written account of the incident must be submitted to the Director of Student Conduct & Community Standards no later than five (5) business days of speaking and/or meeting with the Director of Student Conduct & Community Standards, the Complainant(s) and/or the Accused Student(s) may request that their full written account be submitted to University Police so that it may be substituted for their incident statement.
+The Incident Statements of the Complainant(s) will be shared with both parties, upon written consent of both parties.